frunzeon/Honey-Bee-Smart-Feeding-Calculator/README.md

 ## Overview

-The **Honey Bee Smart Feeding Calculator Shiny App** is a free interactive R Shiny application designed to support estimation of overwintering food reserve requirements and associated feeding costs in honey bee colonies.
+The **Honey Bee Smart Feeding Calculator** is a free interactive R Shiny application designed to support estimation of overwintering food reserve requirements and associated feeding costs in honey bee colonies.

 The application supports both: